sturlabragason/sturlabragason.github.io/_posts/2023-04-15-CICD-In-The-AI-Age.md

 ## The Dawn of AI-Driven Infrastructure Deployment

+Welcome to the age of AI-enhanced infrastructure!
+As the integration of AI into our work lives progresses, achieving peak performance now depends on our ability to communicate clearly and execute our vision through a fleet of AI agents.

+This blog post will delve into the exciting world of AI-driven Language Models (LLMs) and their potential to predict, detect, and fix errors, streamlining the deployment process.
+If you haven't yet embraced AI in your day-to-day, it's time to catch up!

+>> Note: Even though this post is centered around infrastructure deployment, this general model of using agents is applicable to almost any process at all!

+## The AI-Enhanced Infrastructure Deployment Journey: From Code to Deployment with LLM Agents

 Once upon a time, in the world of software development, errors in code led to faulty infrastructure deployment, causing headaches for developers everywhere.
-But with the rise of artificial intelligence (AI), a new era has dawned - an era in which AI-powered Language Models (LLMs) can predict, detect, and fix errors, streamlining the deployment process.
-In this blog post, we'll explore an exciting example of how LLM agents can enhance Terraform workflows.
+But with the rise of artificial intelligence, a new era has dawned - an era in which AI-powered Language Models can predict, detect, and fix errors, streamlining the deployment process.
+In this blog post, we'll explore an example of how LLM agents can enhance Terraform workflows.

-## The AI-Enhanced Infrastructure Deployment Journey: From Code to Deployment with LLM Agents
+##

 Imagine a world where AI-powered agents work hand-in-hand with developers to create robust infrastructure.
 This reality is brought to life through LLM agents.
 Here's how they can assist in deploying infrastructure using Terraform: